kyma-project/kyma/docs/compass/02-01-compass.md

 type: Architecture
 ---

-Compass is a central place which stores applications and Runtimes configurations, and then propagates that information accordingly.
+Compass is a central place which stores applications and Runtimes configurations, and then communicates the information about the current configuration to applications and Runtimes.
 It also plays a crucial role in establishing a trusted connection between applications and Runtimes.
 The basic workflow looks as follows:

 ![Basic architecture](./assets/architecture.svg)